 That’s because of the gravity problem.
 Mars has a mass of 10% that of Earth, giving it around 38% of our gravity.
 In other words, if you weigh 80 kg (175 lbs) on Earth you’d only weigh 30 kg (60 lbs) on Mars.
 Moving around in Martian gravity would be awesome fun – but not without its downsides.

-So while Mars is relatively “nearby” and “similar” to Earth, colonising it poses tremendous challenges.
+So while Mars is relatively “nearby” and “similar” to Earth in the grand scheme, colonising the planet poses tremendous challenges.
 It’s really cold, with low gravity, immense dust storms, and limited directly available oxygen.
 The first Martians will need to transport huge quantities of hardware from Earth and be extremely mentally and physically resourceful to survive.

 What About The Jovian Planets?

 Let’s think even bigger for a moment.
 Mars could be our first home-from-home, but a true space-faring civilisation needs to establish itself on multiple planets, moons, asteroids and space stations.

 Exploration missions have gone to the Jovian planets (Jupiter, Saturn, Uranus and Neptune) and some of their moons.
 Nine spacecraft have already travelled to Jupiter, sometimes using its gravity as a slingshot to even further flung destinations.
 We’ve obtained some amazing images and scientific insights, coming to the realisation that these are not at all Earth-like planets.

 Their very description as “ice” or “gas” giants provides the first clue as to how difficult their colonisation might be.

 Jupiter is the largest planet in our solar system, with a mass 2.5 times greater than all of the other planets combined.
 The outer atmosphere comprises thick gas which has literally crushed exploratory spacecrafts under the pressure.